BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **Visage of Terror** `PASSIVE`

-If an enemy attempts to Charge this model and fails its Courage Test (due to [Terror]), then their Activation will immediately end rather than just not being able to Move than turn.
-They also cannot Shoot in the Shoot Phase, and cannot Move in the Fight Phase if part of a successful [Heroic Combat], but may otherwise act normally.
+If an enemy model attempts to Charge this model and fails its Courage Test as a result of the [Terror] special rule, then their Activation will immediately end rather than them just not being able to Move that turn.
+Models affected by this special rule cannot Shoot in the Shoot Phase, and cannot Move in the Fight Phase if part of a successful [Heroic Combat], but may otherwise act normally in those phases.

 </div>